 Once again, inaccuracies of voice-to-text and AI make the case for live, professional court reporters and captioners that are highly skilled in terminology to ensure perfection in subtitles and transcripts for current and future lawsuits.

-eCourt Reporters’ database allows law firms across the U.S. to locate and schedule certified court reporter services quickly and efficiently.
+eCourt Reporters’ database allows law firms across the U.S. to locate and schedule certified court reporter services quickly and efficiently to ensure litigation records are protected.